VirgilSecurity/virgil-pure-wordpress/README.txt

 == Changelog ==

+= 0.3.0 =
+* Updating the modules via composer to the current latest versions as of May 29, 2024 (vlucas/phpdotenv, virgil/purekit, virgil/sdk) and delete deprecated
+* Remove Protocol class to Pure
+* Update functions for work on PHP 8.0 and higher
+* Update structure for save/load/remove/update crypto keys for clients and server

 = 0.2.0 =
 * Add recovery feature (Warning!
 If you switch off Demo Mode in the 0.1.x releases, the recovery feature will not be available for you)